Božo Cerar

-Božo Cerar (born 16 October 1949) is a Slovenian former diplomat.
+Božo Cerar (born 16 October 1949) is a Slovenian diplomat.

 Education and early life

-Cerar was born on October 16, 1949 in Ljubljana, Slovenia, to Ivan and Joža Cerar (nee Grebenc).
-He attended primary school in Dolsko and Ljubljana-Polje and graduated Ljubljana-Bežigrad High School in 1968.
+Cerar was born on October 16, 1949, in Ljubljana, PR Slovenia, to Ivan and Joža Cerar (née Grebenc).
+He attended primary school in Dolsko and Ljubljana-Polje and graduated from Ljubljana-Bežigrad High School in 1968.
 He continued his education at the Law School of the University of Ljubljana where he received a law degree.
-After, he earned a master’s degree in diplomatic studies at the University of Westminster in London.
-Additionally, he also obtained a PhD in international law with a focus on diplomatic protection at the law school of the University of Ljubljana.
+After, he earned a master's degree in diplomatic studies at the University of Westminster in London.
+Additionally, he also obtained a PhD in international law with a focus on diplomatic protection at the Law School of the University of Ljubljana.

 Early career

 He began his diplomatic career in 1974 in Yugoslavia as an intern at the Federal Secretariat of Foreign Affairs (FSFA).
 He then worked as Vice-Consul at the Yugoslav Consulate-General in Sydney, Australia from 1977 to 1981 and then served as First Secretary for press and cultural cooperation at the Yugoslav Embassy in Greece from 1985 to 1989.
 Dr. Cerar among others worked towards equal use and recognition of the Slovenian language in Yugoslav diplomatic service, especially in communication with Slovenian emigrants and Slovenian speaking Yugoslavian citizens.
 In the period between his first and second posting, he was the Secretary of the Committee for International Cooperation of the Trade Union Association of Slovenia.
 At the time of the breakup of Yugoslavia, he was the head of the Western Europe Department at FSFA.
 His last year in Yugoslav, first months in Slovenian diplomatic service, and his contribution to the Slovenian independence is described in his books: Diplomacija za kulisami (Diplomacy Behind the Coulisses) (2000), and Opazovalci (Observers) (2011).
 An extract from Diplomacija za kulisami was also published in Delo, a Slovenian newspaper.